 Proteoglycan polysaccharides (Lycium polysaccharides, LP) are a unique group of content materials.
 These polysaccharides differ from conventional plant polysaccharides such as starch and inulin.
 Proteoglycan is sugar that is bound to protein.
-In the saccharide, the carbohydrate portion of the LP is 90-95% by weight of the whole macromolecule, the rest is the protein ( Potterat2010glb ).
+At the saccharide, the carbohydrate portion of LP is 90-95% by weight of the whole macromolecule, the rest is the protein ( Potterat2010glb ).

 Dried fruit juice contains more than 20% LP ( Yin2008oet ), according to some studies even up to 40% ( Chang2008uah ).
 The total carbohydrate content of the dried parsley is 68%, so that roughly half of the carob sugar is bound in this slowly releasing form.